 The Better Business Bureau and the Federal Trade Commission have some handy tips for spotting a disreputable contractor.

-solicits business by going door to door uses high-pressure sales tactics to convince you to make a quick decision bad mouth a competitor requests that you pay for the entire job upfront, don’t ever make any type of payment before the work starts has the “perfect” lender for you (which often leads to home improvement loan scam)
+solicits business by going door to door; uses high-pressure sales tactics to convince you to make a quick decision; bad mouths a competitor; requests that you pay for the entire job upfront, don’t ever make any type of payment before the work starts; has the “perfect” lender for you (which often leads to home improvement loan scams).